Corey Seager Player Props: Rangers vs. Nationals

 Corey Seager At The Plate

-- In 21.1% of his games this season, he has homered, and 4.6% of his trips to the dish.
+- He has hit a home run in 20.7% of his games this season, and 4.5% of his chances at the plate.

-- He has scored in 47.4% of his games this year, with more than one run scored in 19.3%.
+- He has scored in 27 of 58 games this season, and more than once 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.